Epirus and Thesprotia

 Dormitories for ancient Pilgrims, a purificatory pit, Labyrinth of black polygonal masonry, multiple querns– all bring to mind the possible use of grain and ergot at Eleusis.
 Fasting and sensory deprivation would have heightened the illusion created by ancient puppeteers by ancient torchlight.
 Is this what happened at Cumae?

-Time for ice cream and souvenirs in the adjacent village before Hotel and Evening Meal at Paramythia, a toiwn reminiscent of a pre-gentrified Arachova.
+Time for ice cream and souvenirs in the adjacent village before Hotel and Evening Meal at Paramythia, a toiwn reminiscent of a pre-gentrified Arachova.< Elea

-Head inland and join the Via Ignatia for lunch at a Taverna with views of the Theatre of Dodona in the distance.
+Head inland and join the Via Ignatia for lunch at a Taverna with views of the Theatre of Dodona in the distance.< Dodona

-Dodona was, and should be again, much more than ‘just the theatre’ no matter how spectacular a theatre it may be.
+Dodona was, and should be again, much more than ‘just the theatre’ no matter how spectacular a theatre it may be.< Ioannina Lake

 < Castle Gate